 The village includes approximately 7 square miles of land area.

 The official boundaries extend from Channel Two Bridge near mile marker 72.5 to the Tavernier Creek Bridge near mile marker 90.8.

 The Village of Islamorada also includes all of the land between those islands.

 Like all of the Florida Keys, Islamorada is located in Monroe County.

 The population in Islamorada was 6,119 as of the 2010 Census.
 The population grew approximately 16% to 7,107 residents as of the official 2020 census.

 Tourism and tourism-related sectors are the main drivers of the economy in Islamorada.
 Most jobs in Islamorada are related to hospitality or tourism.

-The recreational fishing industry is also a main facet of the economy and provides many job opportunities.
+The recreational fishing industry is also a main driver of the economy and provides many job opportunities.

 What does Islamorada mean in English?